-The temperatures are steadily decreasing, and before long, you’ll be switching your furnace on for the first time this season.
+The temperatures are steadily decreasing, and before long, you’ll be setting your thermostat to heat and switching your furnace on for the first time this season.
 Chances are, it will come on without a problem, but what happens if your furnace won’t turn on?
-Do you know what to do when your furnace won’t turn on in Hagerstown?

 A furnace that won’t turn on is a fairly common problem, and fortunately, it’s often easy to fix.
-Here’s what to do if your furnace doesn’t fire up like it should!
+Here are six things to try if your furnace isn’t turning on!

 What To Do When Your Furnace Won’t Turn On

 - Check Your Circuit Breakers: Even if you use a gas or propane furnace, some of the components run on electricity.
 If your furnace doesn’t switch on, the circuit breaker could be shut off.
 Check your circuit breaker panel to make sure all switches for your HVAC system are set to “ON.”

 - Check Your Thermostat: If your furnace isn’t turning on, the thermostat may have lost its programming or reset.
 It may even simply be set on the wrong setting.
 For test purposes, set your thermostat about 10 degrees hotter than the current temperature to see if the system turns on.
 Also, double check to make sure it’s set to “HEAT.”